Motojo/payara-android-article/english.md

 ```
 ![alt text](http://guate-jug.net/payara-android/5.png "instaling JDK")

 Fedora might want to update some dependencies before installing the JDK, so this will take a while.
-After installing the JDK we might to test the java version with _java -v_ and this probably will fail but don't worry, this is "normal" and doesn't affect our goal to run an instance of Payara Micro.
+If you check java version with _java-v_ after installing the JDK it gonna fail so don’t worry about it, doesn't affect our goal to run an instance of Payara Micro.

 ## Downloading Payara Micro and and deploying an application.
 Let’s download the Payara Micro jar, just copy the link from [Payara website](https://www.payara.fish/downloads) and paste it into this command.